 It's the Queer Issue!
 This week in the Voice, Steven Thrasher takes a look at the complicated relationship between members of Bronx Senator Reverend Rubén Díaz Sr.'s family when it comes to gay rights.
 Senior is staunchly anti-gay marriage; his son, Bronx Borough President Rubén Díaz Jr., ...
 More >>

+Think back with me for a moment.
 When it came time to do the film version of the frothy stage hit Annie way back in 1982, some Hollywood genius actually had the brain-cell deficiency to say out loud: "I know!
 We'll get John Huston to direct it!

+I mean the first one you saw, not starred in!
 Mine was Man of La Mancha, the hit musical about Cervantes sitting around prison and telling the inspiring story of crazy, old Don Quixote, who jousts with windmills and sings "The Impossible Dream" through false teeth.

 Your Crap Archivist brings you the finest in forgotten and bewildering crap culled from basements, thrift stores, estate sales and flea markets.
 I do this for one reason: Knowledge is power.
 Popular Evolution: Life-Lessons From Anthropology Author: Joseph L. Popp Publisher: Man and Nature Press Dat ...
 More >>

 The picks of the litter.
 In other business: Travolta's not exactly Divine, is he?

 Straight talk from CNN's Roberts about his molesterbut not a word about his boyfriend